 The Pacific Coast Highway (aka the PCH) is California’s Highway 1.
 This road hugs the California coastline as it winds past rocky overhangs and coastal farming towns.
-Many locals and travelers alike consider the PCH to be the most scenic drive in California — if not in all of America!
+Many locals and travelers alike consider the stretch of the PCH that runs from San Francisco to Monterey to be the most scenic drive in California — if not in all of America!

-For anyone considering a day trip from San Francisco, you’ll likely be driving down this scenic highway for at least part of your journey — especially if you’re traveling south to Monterey, California.
+For anyone considering a day trip to Monterey from San Francisco, you’ll likely be driving down this scenic highway for at least part of your journey.

 Without a doubt, there are faster ways to Monterey.
 Cutting through Silicon Valley, California’s hub of technological innovation, can get you from San Francisco to Monterey just as easily as the PCH.
 But you’d be missing out on the views of the Pacific!

-Why go on a day trip from San Francisco to Monterey?
+Why go on a day trip to Monterey?

 How far is Monterey from San Francisco?

-The distance from Monterey to San Francisco about a 120 miles south, so you’re not looking at a very long San Francisco to Monterey Bay driving time either.
+The distance from Monterey to San Francisco is about 120 miles.
+So, you’re not looking at a very long driving time either.
 You should only be on the road about two hours each way.

 Such close distance makes Monterey the perfect coastal town for a day trip from San Francisco.
 Even though it is easy to reserve a rental car for this trip, we always suggest researching Monterey tours from San Francisco for stress-free travel.

 THE BEST TOURS FROM SAN FRANCISCO TO MONTEREY